emilycheatham/p1_yoga_for_you/README.md

 ## Content

-Content for the wesbite was written by the owner Emily Cheatham
+Content for the website was written by the owner Emily Cheatham

 Readm.md file was created based on the structure of [Sofing](https://github.com/oks-erm/sofing/blob/main/README.md) and [Bully Book Club Wesbite](https://github.com/kera-cudmore/Bully-Book-Club/blob/main/README.md#Deployment)